 If you’re considering a career as a copywriter, you’re likely to wonder what type of writing does a copywriter well… write?

 Copywriters work on a variety of marketing assets.

 This can include online digital marketing assets.
 Like:

 - Trade show materials

 And much more.

-The type of copywriting and assets vary, which is awesome for a writer that wants to become a copywriter.
+The type of copywriting and assets vary, which is wonderful for a writer that wants to become a copywriter.

 You have a lot to choose from.
 And you’re not likely to get bored.